Mario Draghi to be Italian prime minister. On the agenda: covid, an economic crisis and raising Italy’s profile in the world.

 Giulio Sapelli, an economist and acquaintance of Draghi, said that if Draghi hadn’t come on the scene, Italy would have been at its “end,” losing its place among the world’s “medium powers.”

-Draghi, 73, is generally regarded as quiet and press-shy.
+Draghi, 73, is generally regarded as quiet and media-shy.
 He largely owes his reputation in Italy to his work during the financial crisis.
 Experts who closely followed his decisions say he pushed the boundaries of how Europe’s central bank could perform, and regularly butted heads with German officials — aside from Merkel — who felt he was moving too rashly or speaking without consensus.
 All the while, he had to juggle the interests of 28 member nations.

 “He’s a shrewd diplomat who pulled an exceptional balancing act,” Sapelli said.

-His most-cited remark from eight years leading the central bank — that he would do “whatever it takes” to stem the crisis — was an ad-libbed comment, according to a book by Timothy Geithner, the former head of the U.S. Treasury.
+His most-cited remark from his eight years leading the central bank, from 2011 to 2019 — that he would do “whatever it takes” to stem the crisis — was an ad-libbed comment, according to a book by Timothy Geithner, a former secretary of the U.S. Treasury.
 That comment marked a turning point in calming market anxiety.

-Former Greek Finance Minister Yanis Varoufakis, who battled with Draghi during Greece’s contentious bailout, said Draghi, along with Merkel, were the two people “running Europe.”
+Former Greek finance minister Yanis Varoufakis, who battled with Draghi during Greece’s contentious bailout, said Draghi, along with Merkel, were the two people “running Europe.”
 Varoufakis says that Draghi was one of only two or three people in European institutions who were “not incompetent,” and called Draghi “smart and efficient.”

-“But at the same time, he is a political operator that has no compunction whatsoever,” said Varoufakis, who is now the leader of the left-wing Greek party MeRA25.
+“But at the same time, he is a political operator that has no compunction whatsoever,” said Varoufakis, who now leads the left-wing Greek party MeRA25.
 “He will tread on bodies.”

-Italians, in their enthusiasm for a Draghi-led government, have seemingly forgotten about some of their earlier resentments.
+Italians, in their enthusiasm for a Draghi-led government, have seemingly forgotten some of their earlier resentments.
 When Draghi was just entering his job at the European Central Bank, he co-wrote a then-secret letter to the Italian government — later leaked by the Italian press — demanding changes to labor laws and “expenditure cuts.”
 As Italy’s borrowing costs soared, then-Prime Minister Silvio Berlusconi stepped down.

 The austerity measures, some of them implemented by Berlusconi’s successor, were unpopular.
 Over the next few years, with southern Europe’s economies still under stress, a new wave of Brussels-bashing political parties began to emerge in Italy and elsewhere across Europe.
 The Five Star Movement, led by a comedian-turned-politician, started petitioning to pull Italy out of the euro, and filled its official blog with biting depictions of Draghi.
-The League, which had once advocated for northern Italy’s succession, instead refashioned itself as a far right national party, redirecting its ire toward immigrants and the EU.
-The League’s leader, Matteo Salvini, said in 2015 that people in Brussels, armed with “spreads and finance,” were “worse that Mussolini.”
+The League, which had once advocated for northern Italy’s succession, instead refashioned itself as a far-right national party, redirecting its ire toward immigrants and the E.U.
+The League’s leader, Matteo Salvini, said in 2015 that people in Brussels, armed with “spreads and finance,” were “worse than Mussolini.”

 The League and Five Star Movement are now the two biggest parties in Italy’s parliament.